-Building with them is known as stick framing.
+Building a roof frame with rafters is known as stick framing.
 This means that each rafter is built on the job site using dimensional lumber.
-Every piece is measured, cut and fastened together to form the rafter.
-Building is labor-intensive.
+Every piece is measured, cut, and fastened together to form the rafter.
+The stick framing process is labor-intensive.

 This diagram shows the major components of a traditional rafter, though slightly different styles can be built.

 - Rafter Boards: The boards creating the slope of the roof are wider than lumber used to build trusses – 2x8s, 2x10s and 2x12s are most common in rafters vs. 2x4s in trusses.
 Rafter boards are fastened to the ridge board at the peak and the top plate where they join the wall.